 At Clockwork Moggy, we work with companies of all sizes to develop their branding and identify areas where they can strengthen their company image.
 One of the most interesting challenges that we face is creating effective and original branding for niche markets.
 More specific and more particular than mass markets, these niche industries require special attention and an aesthetic all of their own.

-Luckily, our extensive experience and wide range of skills makes it easy for us to come up with innovative ideas every time.
+Luckily, our extensive experience and wide range of skills make it easy for us to come up with innovative ideas every time.
 To help you give your niche business the Clockwork Moggy treatment, we’ve put together a few tips for creating eye-catching branding for niche markets.

 If your business offers a niche product or service, the chances are you’ll be targeting a niche audience too.
 To make sure that you get your look and your message spot on, you need to research your market and find out what your customers really want.